 H. A. Clemens Planing Company Ltd.

-The company shifted direction and expanded when Clemens took over in 1898.
-It soon added a moulder.”
-The moulder weighed approximately 2.5 tons and was to increases the company’s ability to produce “better class work.”
+The company shifted direction and expanded when Clemens took over in 1899.
+It soon added a “moulder.”
+The moulder weighed approximately 2.5 tons and was to increase the company’s ability to produce “better class work.”
 In 1901, the firm built an addition to ensure it could provide its customers with all kinds of building material.
+The extension was 60′ by 25′.
 The machinery was boasted to be the “latest” and the equipment “modern.”

 From its conception, HA Clemens seems to have been successful.
 The staff, which numbered about 40 by 1908, was described as “skilled” while Clemens, himself, was touted in a 1903 Directory of Industries, as “a gentleman thoroughly alive to the wants of the trade, and [with] untiring energy and push with honest methods…” The company had come to be viewed as specializing in stair building and interior fittings.”
 However, the HA Clemons Company also produced one other item for which they had become known.
 This was washing machines.